-Regulation 8(4)(f) of the Local Government (Planning and Reporting) Regulations 2020 council may apply for a higher cap by making an application to the ESC.
+Regulation 8(4)(f) of the Local Government (Planning and Reporting) Regulations 2020 set by the Minister.
+An individual council may apply for a higher cap by making an application to the ESC.
 The application amongst other things must specify how the views of ratepayers and the community have been considered in proposing the higher cap.
 A community consultation process will need to be undertaken to support an application for a higher cap.
 The budget should therefore include a separate section on rates and charges including the proposed increase in the total amount of rates and charges to be raised (including justification) and the rating structure to be used for allocating the burden to the different types or classes of land.
-Councils are required to develop a Revenue and Rating Plan which underpin decisions about rates and charges.
+Councils are required to develop a Revenue and Rating Plan which underpins decisions about rates and charges.